 The body naturally creates its own cannabinoids, but using CBD increases the body’s defenses which is what is believed to lead to the various health benefits with limited side effects.
 Some very legitimate studies have been done to back up most of the claims about CBD oil.

-Awareness of CBD oil in Oklahoma has grown tremendously as the state has unofficially eased restrictions on the substance over the past few years.
-Both children and adults are using it to treat a variety of conditions, including, PTSD, chronic pain, anxiety, and seizures, among other things.
+Awareness of CBD oil in Oklahoma has grown tremendously as the state has “unofficially” eased restrictions on the substance over the past few years.
+Both children and adults are using it to treat, among other things, a variety of conditions like PTSD, chronic pain, anxiety, and seizures.